KinLeoapple/pawc/README.md

 * `await` can only be used within an async function or at top‑level script.
 * If applied to a non‑`Future` value, `await` returns it immediately.
-* Attempting to `await` outside an async context will be a compile‑time error.

 ### Calling Async Functions Without Await